A note on the spectral gap for log-concave probability measures on convex bodies: Introduction

 In order to give an idea of the results we are able to obtain, let us already state one of our main contribution of the paper.
-Below $\L$ stands for the diagonal matrix operator acting on smooth vector fields $F$ as $\L F = (L F_i)_{i=1,\ldots, d}$ and $\rho(A)$ denotes the smallest eigenvalue of a given symmetric matrix $A$.
-We refer to Section \ref{sect:prelim} for the other missing definitions. \begin{theo} On a (connected) compact set $\Omega \subset \R^d$ ($d\geq 2$) with smooth boundary $\partial \Omega$ and outer unit-normal $\eta$, we consider a probability measure $\mu$ whose Lebesgue density is proportional to $e^{-V}$, where $V :\Omega \to \R$ is some sufficiently smooth potential on $\Omega$.
-Let $W$ be some smooth invertible diagonal matrix mapping satisfying the two following assumptions: \begin{enumerate} \item[$(A_1)$] The symmetric matrix mapping $\nabla^2 V - \L W \, W^{-1}$ is bounded from below (uniformly with respect to the space variable) by some positive constant on $\Omega$. \item[$(A_2)$] At the boundary $\dO$ the symmetric matrix mapping $(\Jac \, \eta - W \, \langle \nabla W^{-1} , \eta \rangle ) _{\vert \eta ^\perp}$ is non-negative. \end{enumerate} Then the weighted Poincar\'e inequality holds: for all $ g \in \C ^\infty (\Omega)$,
+Below $\L$ stands for the diagonal matrix operator acting on smooth vector fields $F$ as $\L F = (L F_i)_{i=1,\ldots, d}$, $\J$ stands for the Jacobian matrix and $\rho(A)$ denotes the smallest eigenvalue of a given symmetric matrix $A$.
+We refer to the next sections for other missing definitions. \begin{theo} On a (connected) compact set $\Omega \subset \R^d$ ($d\geq 2$) with smooth boundary $\partial \Omega$ and outer unit-normal $\eta$, we consider a probability measure $\mu$ whose Lebesgue density is proportional to $e^{-V}$, where $V :\Omega \to \R$ is some sufficiently smooth potential on $\Omega$.
+Let $W$ be some smooth invertible diagonal matrix mapping satisfying the two following assumptions: \begin{enumerate} \item[$(A_1)$] The symmetric matrix mapping $\nabla^2 V - \L W \, W^{-1}$ is positive definite on $\Omega$. \item[$(A_2)$] At the boundary $\dO$ the symmetric matrix mapping $\J \eta - W \, \langle \nabla W^{-1} , \eta \rangle $ (acting as a quadratic form on the tangent space) is non-negative. \end{enumerate} Then the generalized Brascamp-Lieb inequality holds: for all $ g \in \C ^\infty (\Omega)$,

-In particular the spectral gap satisfies
+In particular the spectral gap $\lambda_1 (\O,\mu)$ satisfies

 \end{theo}